Our Standard Terms of Engagement

 We will notify you as soon as practicable (unless restricted by law) where we receive a legally compelling notice or request for access to our working papers from a third party.

 We shall use reasonable skill and care in the provision of the services set out in the engagement letter.
-However, we have discussed with you, and you agree, that in unlikely event that we fail to do so, the liability of Lynch Phibbs Limited for loss or damage arising from, or in relation to, the services whether arising from breach of contract, tort or otherwise, of its directors and staff, will in no circumstances exceed five times the assignment fee in the aggregate.
+However, we have discussed with you, and you agree, that in unlikely event that we fail to do so, the liability of Lynch & Associates Limited for loss or damage arising from, or in relation to, the services whether arising from breach of contract, tort or otherwise, of its directors and staff, will in no circumstances exceed five times the assignment fee in the aggregate.
 We have also agreed with you that this limitation of liability extends to both the engagement contained in this letter and any variation or addition to it, and to claims arising from breach of contract, negligence or in any other way.

 Where services are provided in connection with business, the guarantees implied by Consumer Guarantees Act will not apply.
 Where you have rights under the Consumer Guarantee Act, nothing in this paragraph limits those rights.

-To the extent permitted by law you will indemnify us, our directors and employees against any liability, loss, cost or expense they incur as a result of any claim or demand by a third party which relates in any way to the Services or any deliverable provided by Lynch Phibbs Limited under this contract.
+To the extent permitted by law you will indemnify us, our directors and employees against any liability, loss, cost or expense they incur as a result of any claim or demand by a third party which relates in any way to the Services or any deliverable provided by Lynch & Associates Limited under this contract.

 8. CIRCULATION OF REPORT

-Our report, advices or other deliverables under our engagement are not intended for publication (including on a website), distribution or circulation outside yourself, and should not be used by you for any other purpose other than the purpose that you have communicated to us in writing before commencement of the engagement or as otherwise agreed by us in writing.
+Our report, advice or other deliverable under our engagement are not intended for publication (including on a website), distribution or circulation outside yourself, and should not be used by you for any other purpose other than the purpose that you have communicated to us in writing before commencement of the engagement or as otherwise agreed by us in writing.
 We do not accept responsibility for losses caused to any person as a result of the circulation, reproduction or use of a document contrary to this paragraph.

 9. USE OF SOFTWARE